chaudharygarima29/Python-Tasks-Module4/README.md

 # Python-Tasks-Module4
-A collection of simple Python programs demonstrating Functions in Python.
+A collection of simple Python programs demonstrating Functions and Modules in Python.

 Task 1: Calculate Factorial Using a Function